aurangau/MMSP2026/README.md

 *Table 5*
 The numbers highlighted with * are the ones reported in Table 1 of our paper.

 The similar experiment can be done for SI-SSIM, where we use $\alpha$ to weight SSIM[3].
-Tables 6 and 7 demonstrate the effects of exponentiating $\alpha$ to $\rho$ for SSIM on our proposed dataset and KADID-10K dataset respectively.
+Tables 6 and 7 demonstrate the effects of exponentiating $\alpha$ to $\rho$ for SSIM on our proposed dataset.
 | *ρ*   | 0.05   | 0.10   | 0.15   | 0.20   | 0.30   | 0.40   | 0.50   | 0.60   | 0.70   | 0.80   | 0.90   | 1.00   |
 | ----- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | PLCC  | 0.9107 | 0.9100 | 0.9091 | 0.9081 | 0.9058 | 0.9032 | 0.9006 | 0.8980 | 0.8954 | 0.8929 | 0.8904 | 0.8880 |